zhm-real/PathPlanning/README.md

 Overview
 ------
 This repository implements some common path planning algorithms used in robotics, including Search-based algorithms and Sampling-based algorithms.
 We designed animation for each algorithm to display the running process.
+The related papers are listed in [Papers](https://github.com/zhm-real/PathPlanning#papers).

 Directory Structure
 ------